 The Minister of Justice can decide to grant an exemption from coverage by the AML/CFT Act under certain circumstances.
 For example, if a business faces low money laundering risks it may not be required to meet some or all of the usual requirements.

 A business that believes it may be exempt will need to make an application for an exemption.

-Exemptions can be given to specific businesses or types of businesses, and for specific transactions and types of transactions.
+Exemptions can be given to specific businesses or types of businesses, and for specific activities and types of activities.